Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Stacking

-Transforming the data prior to writing to disk by taking the logarithm of the pixel values can resolve this, with the complication that all data values must first be made positive, which then sets the highest quantization sampling near the lowest values in the image.
-Following techniques used by SDSS \citep{2000AJ....120.1579Y}, we have instead opted to use the inverse hyperbolic sine function to transform the data.
+Inspired by techniques used by SDSS \citep{1999AJ....118.1406L}, we use the inverse hyperbolic sine function to transform the data.
 The domain of this function allows any input value to be converted.
 In addition, the quantization sampling can be tuned by placing the zero of the inverse hyperbolic sine function at a value where the highest sampling is desired.

-Formally, prior to being written to disk, the pixel values are transformed by $C = \alpha \asinh\left(\frac{L - \mathrm{BOFFSET}}{2.0 \cdot \mathrm{BSOFTEN}}\right)$, where $L$ are the linear input pixel values, $C$ the transformed values, $\alpha = 2.5 \log_{10}(e)$.
+Formally, prior to being written to disk, the pixel values are transformed by $C = \alpha \asinh\left(\frac{L - \mathrm{BOFFSET}}{2.0 \cdot \mathrm{BSOFTEN}}\right)$, where $L$ are the linear input pixel values, $C$ the transformed values, and $\alpha = 2.5 \log_{10}(e)$.
 BOFFSET centers the transformed values, and the mean of the linear input pixel values is used.
 BSOFTEN controls the stretch of the transformation, and is set to $\sqrt{\alpha} \sigma_{L}$.
 These parameters are saved to the output image header.
 The image is then passed to the standard BSCALE and BZERO calculation and saved to disk.

 To reverse this process (on subsequent reads of the image, for example in warp-stack difference calculations), the BOFFSET and BSOFTEN parameters are read from the header and the transformation inverted, such that: $L = \mathrm{BOFFSET} + \mathrm{BSOFTEN} \cdot \left(\exp(C / \alpha) - \exp(-C / \alpha)\right)$.